Mindfulness-Based Learning

 Embodiment, Mindful Movement and Yoga, Emotional Intelligence and Self-Regulation.
 Mindful Check-Ins and Mindful Spaces

-MATT DEWAR
+DR. MATT DEWAR

 Why Teacher Self Awareness Matters, Common Teacher Objections, Self-Awareness and